w3f/Grants-Program/applications/fair_squares.md

 ### Long Term
-In 1-3 years from now we hope to found a legal framework and partnership in government within the EU that let's u
+In 1-3 years from now we hope to found a legal framework and partnership with municipality, state or governmental level that gives us the pass to implement this.
+We aim to organize from the bottom-up with other parties that find this relevant and iterate together with them.
+Ideally we would needed to get funded by a neutral party that benefits from this.
+But we like to take it step for step.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** We have been around in the ecosystem for some time and we knew from the W3F grants program from the beginning it started.
+**How did you hear about the Grants Program?** We have been around in the ecosystem for some time and we knew from the W3F grants program since it's inception.

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done?
+ Work you have already done?
   - We have all finished most of the substrate.dev tutorials and guides that are available.
-We are well aware of all the tools and support places we can ask.
+We are well aware of all usable pallets the tools and support places we can ask.
   - Since the amsterDOT some teams such as Acala have offered to also support technically and other ways.
 Before the amsterDot we were in talks with Litentry for the DID programme, this resulted in a technical chat with their runtime engineers that we can get technical support from, but the application is not continuing anymore because of a change in their structure.
-  - We are in talks with municipalities in the Netherlands to build towards a case.
+  - We are in talks with municipalities in the Netherlands to build towards a case and apart from the technical part, we just need the partnerships and coalition just as much as the node-software.
-  - We have applied for two EU grants in the past through the f6s platform, but those resulted in nothing.
+  - Some structural parts of the milestones are done in the branche [structure-template](https://github.com/Fair-Squares/fair-squares/tree/structure_template)